planetoryd/nsproxy/Readme.md

 - If your app doesn't work with SOCKS5
     - If your app works with LD_PRELOAD, you don't need a TUN.
         - You may use proxychains inside an Nsproxy container
-        - Nsproxy creates a SOCKS5 endpoint in the container
+        - Nsproxy creates a SOCKS5 endpoint in the container that is passed to the proxy
     - Nsproxy may create a TUN and pass it to the proxy
     - Nsproxy may create a TUN and route it to the proxy's SOCKS5 endpoint
 - If your app works with SOCKS5